JuliaReinforcementLearning/ReinforcementLearning.jl/docs/src/How_to_implement_a_new_algorithm.md

 ## Updating the policy

 Finally, you need to implement the learning function by implementing `RLBase.optimise!(::YourPolicyType, ::Stage, ::Trajectory)`.
 By default this does nothing at all stages.
-Overload it on the stage where you wish to optimise (most often, at `PreActStage` or `PostEpisodeStage`).
+Overload it on the stage where you wish to optimise (most often, at `PreActStage()`, `PostActStage()` or `PostEpisodeStage()`).
 This function should loop the trajectory to sample batches.
 Inside the loop, put whatever is required.
 For example:

 ```julia
 function RLBase.optimise!(p::YourPolicyType, ::PostEpisodeStage, traj::Trajectory)